 How Should You Virtually Meet with Your B2B Prospects?

 We decided to not turn this into a “Ten Best Practices for Effective B2B Website Design” article because there are no ten best practices.

 There are, however, innumerable touch points you have with your ideal customer or client.
 From the headlines you choose to the supporting documents you make available, one aim should always be in mind: How can I have the most valuable virtual meeting possible with those who qualify as genuine prospects for my goods and services?

 We did talk about special considerations for B2B website design, and we did talk about best practices – but those were only suggestions and observations.
 The only way to know for sure which website design practices are best for you is to put your company on one side of the equation, your ideal prospects on the other, and draw a straight line between the two.

 Following website design trends and best practices will only get you so far.
 You’ll see the best results when you understand what your target audience responds to and adjust your messaging and website design to best meet their needs.

-One way to get started is by taking advantage of a special tool we offer at The Good.
-It will enable you to score your website and discover the “Stuck Points™” keeping you from conversions.
-You can use that unique assessment tool for free by clicking here: Get Your Stuck Score™.
+One way to get started is by taking advantage of a special service we offer to qualified brands.
+It will enable you to see your website from your users perspective and discover where they are getting stuck and keeping you from conversions.
+You can learn more and schedule your unique assessment tool for free here: Landing Page Assessment.